fcn06/swarm/README.md

 We're eager for your comments, suggestions, and contributions!
 Whether it's a bug report, a feature idea, or a pull request, your input helps shape the future of Swarm.
 Join our community and help us build the next generation of intelligent agent orchestration!

+## **⭐ Show Your Support**

+If you find Swarm useful or interesting, please consider starring our repository!
+Your support helps us continue to develop and improve this project.

 ## **🙏 Special Thanks**

 We heavily rely on and appreciate the fantastic work of these actively developed crates: